-Coconut Curry Chicken
+Ridiculously Easy Coconut Curry Chicken (SO Quick + Tasty!)

-5 from 6 votes
+5 from 16 votes

 Pin RecipeJump to Recipe

-Coconut Curry Chicken in bowl with spoon
+Indian Coconut Curry Chicken in a bowl topped with cilantro.

-Why You’ll Love This Coconut Curry Chicken Recipe
+Why You’ll Love This Coconut Curry Chicken Recipe:

-• Quick and Simple: This recipe is not a traditional Indian curry that takes lots of time and a long list of ingredients.
+• Quick and Easy: This recipe is not a traditional Indian curry that takes lots of time and a long list of ingredients.
 You can make this one on a busy Tuesday night before your kid’s soccer practice.

 Coconut Curry Chicken Ingredients

-• Jalapeno: Adds a spicy kick to the dish.
+• Jalapeno: Adds a spicy kick.

 • Plain Yogurt: Adds a tangy creaminess to the sauce.